pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Permission to fail

-> You'll probably fail a few times, you're skill learning
+> You'll probably fail a few times, you're still learning

 I wasn't sure how to take this at first.
 As the new team was forming we were quickly finding our feet, establishing strong relationships and building good process for our work.